5 Flat Fee MLS Companies in Los Angeles

 Will I save money with a flat fee MLS listing service?

-Additionally, nearly 40% of FSBO sellers sell their homes to a friend, neighbor, or family member—often at a discount.
-In those cases, the median sale price was just $345,000, nearly $100,000 less than homes sold with an agent.
+The median sale price for FSBO homes was $360,000, compared to $425,000 for agent-represented properties.
 While a flat fee MLS service can help you save on commissions, sellers should consider whether they might ultimately net more by working with an experienced agent.

 What if I need to sell my Los Angeles home fast?